Senior Data Scientist

 - Don’t squander your career objective

-- Only include a summary or objective statement on your resume if it adds value, especially in a senior role.
-It’s understandable to sum up your vast experience with an intro paragraph–just don’t repeat your experience points!
+- Only generate a headline, summary or objective statement if it adds value, especially in a senior role.
+It’s reasonable to sum up your vast data analysis and modeling experience with an intro paragraph—just don’t repeat your experience points!
 Make it worth the space.

 - One page only!